Mount Victoria Manor – Carrington Avenue

 The name was changed back to The Grand and was operated as a guesthouse until purchased by Colin and Annette Lenton in July 1991.

 The reputation of the house had deteriorated and they went full circle in renaming the property The Manor House as originally stated by the Fairfax family.
-In keeping with the importance of the property in this World Heritage area it is now known as Blue Mountains Manor House.
+In keeping with the importance of the property in this World Heritage area it is now known as Mount Victoria Manor.

 They have owned, operated and constantly renovated the property from then until the current time, as recently as a major refurbishment in 2011.
 In a serious attempt to retain all the charm of the historic country retreat they have nevertheless introduced the comforts of modern living such as ensuites, central heating, new dedicated conference room and spectacular sunroom attached and billiards.
 They have re-introduced a garden and croquet lawn that had sadly disappeared under a car park.